Whether fall makes you want to cozy up indoors, walk through the city, or explore the changing natural scenery, Hamilton has something for everyone.

 Art Gallery of Hamilton

 Visiting the Art Gallery of Hamilton is the perfect activity for a crisp fall day.
-Browse historic or contemporary art styles or visit the current exhibition featuring The Artist’s Dream: Works of French Symbolism.
+Browse historic or contemporary art styles or visit the current exhibition featuring an interactive augmented reality tour for visitors to experience in the Gallery.

 Carnegie Gallery

 Located in Dundas, the Carnegie Gallery offers both exhibitions and an art shop.
-The space showcases contemporary Canadian artists and changes exhibitions on a monthly basis.
+The space showcases contemporary Canadian artists and changes exhibitions every month.

 Healing Salt Caves